monocongo/climate_indices/docs/index.rst

 ``$ conda create -n indices_env``

-The environment created can now be 'activated':
+The environment can now be 'activated':

 ``$ source activate indices_env``